 We transitioned from selling to the wholesalers that resell the product to retail pharmacies to the closed Specialty Pharmacy distribution networks throughout the year 2021 and we fully transitioned in the fourth quarter of the same year.
-The transition caused a one-time inventory draw-down of approximately 1,300 bottles of Mytesi across our third-party logistics warehouse, wholesalers, distributors, and retail stores.
-This significantly contributed to the decrease of \$4.8 million of Mytesi gross revenue for the year 2021 compared to 2020.
+The transition caused a one-time inventory draw-down of Mytesi across our third-party logistics warehouse, wholesalers, distributors, and retail stores.
+This significantly contributed to the decrease of \$853,000 of Mytesi gross revenue and \$1.5 million of wholesaler fees for the year 2022 compared to 2021.